gusguidry/gusguidry.github.io/README.md

 # gusguidry.com
 Hello,

-Eventually replacing my Wordpress hosted site with something experimental.
-Three.js looks like so much fun.
+Eventually replacing my Wordpress hosted site with something simpler.
+Over the years I've grown to appreciate non-bloaty websites like lukesmith.xyz or XKCD.
+I prefer plain HTML and CSS.

+I don't think I'll become a software engineer/ developer, but I believe it's handy to understand basic web development.

 Is this a waste of time?